Kulina language: Classification

+Kulina is similar to the Deni language, as they have even been considered different dialects of the same language.
+Both languages have SOV word order, as well as three sets of alveolar affricate consonants.
+It is believed the presence of the reconstructed phoneme *s in place of the fricative *sh is indicative of the Kulina and Deni languages as opposed to other languages in the Arawan family.

 Phonology

 Consonants

 Consonants sounds /pʰ, t̪, d͡z, t͡s, t͡sʰ, ɾ, β~w/ may also be pronounced as /ɸ~f, t͡ʃ, z~ɟ, s, sʰ~ʃ, l, v/.